jdkaplan/art/README.md

 #### Initial State

 Each tile (character) in the art file has an initial state described by an initial _stability_ counter, and whether it spawns a brush or not.
-When the program starts running, some special tiles

 The _stability_ of a type of tile is a number designating how many times it must be interacted with by any brush before it decays to its next form.
 For those which change immediately, they have a stability of precisely 1.
 If for example, a tile had a stability of 5, it would have to be touched by a brush 5 times before transforming.